code-saturne/code_saturne/README.md

 properly.
 If this behaviour is not wanted, set the "download" variable to "no" in the setup script.

-Lastly, the possibility is given to compile Code_Saturne with debugging symbols ("debug" variable), to disable the Graphical User Interface ("disable_gui" variable), and to specify the language (between English and French).
+Lastly, the possibility is given to compile _Code_Saturne_ with debugging symbols ("debug" variable), to disable the Graphical User Interface ("disable_gui" variable), and to specify the language (between English and French).

-On some architectures and for some elements (MED and SCOTCH for instance) it is preferable if the "make" command is a recent enough version of GNU "make".
-Otherwise some problems can occur.

 * install_saturne.py:
-  This python script will install the different elements of Code_Saturne and associated libraries.
+  This python script will install the different elements of _Code_Saturne_ and associated libraries.
 Due to dependencies between the different modules, the order of install should be the following:

   - libxml2 (it is advised to use the distribution's own package instead)
   - HDF5
   - CGNS
   - MED
-  - Scotch
+  - PT-Scotch
-  - Metis
+  - ParMETIS

   The following packages are not handled by the installer so must be installed
   first:

   - Zlib (optional)
   - BLAS (optional)
   - PyQT (optional, required for the GUI)